20 Best Movies of 2001

 4. The Piano Teacher (2001)

 A deeply disturbing examination — what else can you expect out of Michael Haneke — of desire and desperation in love, ‘The Piano Teacher’ may leave you shaken by the time it ends.
 Not an easy watch by any means, the film will be richly rewarding to only those who patiently and thoughtfully strive to absorb its subtle nuances — after having gotten through the initial shock.
-In the end, and if you look closely, Haneke’s message with this film is: Love has many shades, and not all of them are beautiful.
+In the end, and if you look closely, Haneke’s message in this film is that love has many shades, and not all of them are beautiful.

 Read More: Best Movies of the 1990s